winkerVSbecks/ngcourse/handout/04-controllers.md

 To understand why `$apply` is rarely needed, let's talk a bit about Angular's "digest cycle".

-Developers somtimes use `$apply` is to "apply" changes to the scope introduced in a function called inside `setTimeout()`.
+Developers sometimes use `$apply` is to "apply" changes to the scope introduced in a function called inside `setTimeout()`.
 A better solution, however, is to never use `setTimeout()` in your Angular code.